mulle-c/mulle-unicode/README.md

 🈚 Unicode ctype like library

-a C (C99) library to convert unicode strings.
-And it contains some fairly extensive `<ctype.h>` functionality for UTF16 and UTF32 based on the Unicode 3.0.0 specification.
+a C (C99) library to classify and convert unicode characters, based on the Unicode 3.0.0 specification.

-The library uses the Unicode specification data to create C code.
+The library uses the Unicode specification data to create C code. mulle-unicode is fairly compact for what it does, compiling down to around 256KB.

-It extends **NSCharacterSet**.

 Build Status | Release Version